 Here at the independent living seniors’ community, the Earl Haig Retirement Residence in beautiful Coquitlam, we are always ready and willing to lend support with handy tips for health and wellness!
 Now that spring is getting into full gear, there’s no better time to aim for wellbeing!

-Almost everyone struggles with sleep issues of some sort at one time or another, so enjoy these tips to not only help you have a good sleep, but to improve even your digestion and overall health!
+Almost everyone struggles with sleep issues of some sort at one time or another.
+But when we get older, senior sleep problems can present even more health issues.
+So enjoy these tips to not only help you have a good sleep, but to improve even your digestion and overall health!

 Avoid bright lights at night.
-The sun rises and sets when it does for a reason.
+Senior sleep patterns naturally want to align with when the sun rises and sets.
 If you can safely do so, use only low lighting after the sun has set.
 Lights after dark overstimulate the nervous system making it harder to fall asleep when the time comes, and takes a toll on the immune system and digestion.

 COMPUTER & TV

-Moving the body, whether joining recreational exercises, or simply going for a walk you can manage every day, greatly benefits the body’s endorphins, boosts the immune system, calms the restless mind, and helps our sleep be deeper and more restorative.
+Moving the body, whether joining recreational exercises, or simply going for a walk you can manage every day, greatly benefits the body’s endorphins, boosts the immune system, calms the restless mind, and helps your senior sleep be deeper and more restorative.

 FOOD & DRINK